Table Of Contents

 Here’s more about how Xosphere works, so you can decide if it’s a good Spot Instance Advisor alternative.

-Key takeaway: Xosphere automatically replaces Spot Instances with On-Demand Instances so that you don’t have to — all while saving you money.
-Learn more about how Xopshere can be integrate with CloudZero here.
+Key takeaway: Xosphere automatically replaces Spot Instances with On-Demand Instances so that you don’t have to — all while optimizing for cost.

 Frequently Asked Questions About Spot Instances

-Here are some quick answers to your most pressing questions about Spot Instance Advisor, Spot Instances, and the alternative to Spot Instance Advisor (Xosphere Instance Orchestrator).
+Here are answers to common questions about Spot Instance Advisor, Spot Instances, and Spot optimization tools.

 Are Spot Instances worth it?